symbol/symbol-docs/source/prototyping-tool/overview.rst

 |Node-RED| is a visual programming tool to wire together hardware devices, APIs and online services.

-It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single click.
+It provides a browser-based editor to wire nodes.
+The combination of nodes is named flows, which you can execute in a single click.

-The flows created in Node-RED are stored using JSON, which can be easily imported and exported to share with others.
+The flows created in Node-RED are stored using JSON, being exportable to share with others.

 ************
 Installation